 How are Hyperlinks and Hypertexts Connected?

 Material arranged in a hypertext manner can be non-sequentially linked to other similar information.
 The hyperlinks provide links between the information.
-Users can choose from a number of channels through the hypertext information by clicking on hyperlinks.
+Users can choose from several channels through the hypertext information by clicking on hyperlinks.

-Hyperlinking is an absolute necessity in using the best SEO practices for a web portal.
-These various types of hyperlinks are generally present in all sorts of websites no matter what niche the brand focuses on.
+Hyperlinking is necessary in using the best SEO practices for a web portal.
+These various types of hyperlinks are generally present in all sorts of websites, no matter what niche the brand focuses on.